 Chase Sapphire Preferred Earns 2X Points on Travel and Dining

 The Chase Sapphire Preferred is widely regarded as the best credit card for people new to the points and miles world to try.
 It earns 2X points on travel expenses and restaurants, and 1X points on everything else.
 The Chase "Travel" category can be quite broad, we've even had Disney ticket purchases from Undercover Tourist code as "Travel."
 We'll get more into what makes this card so special below.
+Check out our comparison of the Chase Sapphire Preferred and Chase Sapphire Reserve.

 Chase Sapphire Reserve Earns 3X Points on Travel and Dining

 The Chase Sapphire Reserve is the newer, "super premium" version of the Chase Sapphire Preferred.
 It earns 3X points on travel and restaurants, and 1X points on everything else.
+Check out our review of the Chase Sapphire Reserve.

 Chase Ink Business Preferred Earns 3X Points in Special Categories